 In terms of ensuring the safety of tenants and customers, the QR code technology has been extremely helpful in controlling entry into shopping malls and office buildings, Liu said.
-Other safety measures China Life uses include face recognition technology permitting contact-free entry and movement throughout buildings, daily disinfections of all facilities, temporary quarantine rooms to house sick people until they can be transported to medical facilities, and a requirement for daily health reports from all tenants.
+Other safety measures China Life uses include face recognition technology permitting contact-free entry and movement throughout buildings, daily cleaning of all facilities using disinfectant, temporary quarantine rooms to house sick people until they can be transported to medical facilities, and a requirement for daily health reports from all tenants.
 In addition, if tenants do not have a sufficient supply of face masks, they are provided masks by the building management companies, she said.

 Within about two months of the restrictions being put in place, the virus had been contained enough in most parts of China to allow for phased reopenings of offices, shops, and schools, and trains and planes traveling within the country were again fully occupied, Liu said.
 “With society’s acceptance of all the restrictions and controls, places are getting back to normal.”